elixirschool/elixirschool/en/lessons/basics/collections.md

 [1, 2, 3, 4, 1]
 ```

 A side note about the name (`++/2`) format used above: In Elixir (and Erlang, upon which Elixir is built), a function or operator name has two components: the name you give it (here `++`) and its _arity_.
 Arity is a core part of speaking about Elixir (and Erlang) code.
-It is the number of arguments a given function takes (two in this case).
+It is the number of arguments a given function takes (two, in this case).
 Arity and the given name are combined with a slash.
 We'll talk more about this later; this knowledge will help you understand the notation for now.

 ### List Subtraction